mspbannister/dand-p4-billboard/Billboard_analysis__100417_.md

 ### Musical analysis
 ![](Billboard_analysis__100417__files/figure-html/Plot_Two-1.png)<!-- -->

-I found this chart fascinating for a number of reasons:
+This chart depicts the (relatively) recent increase in the use of explicit lyrics in Hot 100 number ones, which I found fascinating for a number of
+reasons:

 * The trend is open to all sorts of interpretations, from those who might want to opine on the change in morals over time to those who seek confirmation that